 Why is the district rezoning schools?

-The last time Alachua County Public Schools rezoned the entire district was in 1983.
-Only limited rezoning has been done in the years since then.
-Meanwhile, there have been many changes in Alachua County in the last forty years that have dramatically affected school populations, including but not limited to population growth, new development, migration within the county, and school choice options (magnets, charters, vouchers, etc.)
+The last time Alachua County Public Schools rezoned the entire district was 1983.
+Only limited rezoning has been done since then.
+Meanwhile, there have been many changes in Alachua County in the last forty years that have dramatically affected school populations, including but not limited to population growth, new development, migration within the county, and school choice options (magnets, charters, vouchers, etc.).

 Why doesn’t the district build more schools or new buildings in high-growth areas?

 There are a number of reasons that building our way out of this situation is not an effective solution.

 One reason is cost.
 Building more space is extremely expensive, and unfortunately the money the district can spend on new construction is limited.

 Most of our facilities funding comes from what’s called the capital millage, money raised through local property taxes just for facilities.
 Over the last 10 to 15 years, the state has cut the capital millage available to Florida’s school districts, and more cuts are expected this year.